On the VC-Dimension of Binary Codes: Lower Bounds

 \begin{lemma}\cite[Lemma 1]{KolesnikKrachkovsky1991} Let $S$ be a subset of $\{0,1\}^n$.
 Then there exists an $(S,M,\delta n)$-code such that

 where

 \end{lemma}

 In order to compute our lower bound, we shall consider stationary Markov chains on graphs.
 A \emph{labeled graph} $G=(V_G,E_G,L_G)$ is a finite \emph{directed} graph with vertices $V_G$, edges $E_G$, and a labeling $L_G:E_G\ra \Sigma$ for some finite alphabet $\Sigma$.
 For any vertex $u$, the set of outgoing edges from $u$ is denoted by $E^+_G(u)$, and the set of incoming edges to $u$ is $E^-_G(u)$.
 A graph $G$ is called \emph{irreducible} if there is a path in each direction between each pair of vertices of the graph.
 The greatest common divisor of the lengths of cycles of a graph $G$ is called the \emph{period} of G. An irreducible graph $G$ with period $1$ is called \emph{primitive}.
-A \emph{stationary Markov chain} on a finite directed graph $G$ is a function $P:E_G\ra [0,1]$ such that \begin{enumerate}[(i)] \item $\sum_{e\in E_G} P(e)=1$; \item $\sum_{e\in E_G^+(u)}P(e)=\sum_{e\in E_G^-(u)}P(e)$ for every $u\in V_G$. \end{enumerate} We denote by $\cM(G)$ the set of all stationary Markov chains on $G$.
+A \emph{stationary Markov chain} on a finite directed graph $G$ is a function $P:E_G\ra [0,1]$ such that \begin{enumerate}[(i)] \item $\sum_{e\in E_G} P(e)=1$; \item $\sum_{e\in E_G^+(u)}P(e)=\sum_{e\in E_G^-(u)}P(e)$ for every $u\in V_G$. \end{enumerate}

+{\blue Evidently, $P(e)$ represents the probability that the chain will make a transition along the edge $e$.} We denote by $\cM(G)$ the set of all stationary Markov chains on $G$.
 For a stationary Markov chain $P\in\cM(G)$, we introduce two dummy random variables $X,Y$ such that their joint distribution is defined by

 Then the condition (ii) amounts to saying that the marginal distributions of $X$ and $Y$ are equal.

 For a stationary Markov chain $P\in\cM(G)$ and a function $f:E_G\ra \RR^k$, we denote by $\bfE_P(f)$ the expected value of $f$ with respect to $P$, that is,